arangodb/java-velocypack/README.md

 - `setter`: allows specifying the builder for the setter argument
 - `field`: allows specifying the builder for the field
 - `class`: allows specifying the builder for the class
+- `parameter`: allows specifying the builder for a constructor (or factory method) parameter

 Example:
 ```java